Diagrammatics for real supergroups: Superalgebras and supermodules

 \subsection{Harish--Chandra superpairs}

 We will sometimes need to work with supergroups instead of Lie superalgebras.
+The reason for this is that the incarnation functors to be defined in \cref{sec:Oinc,sec:Unic} will be full onto a category of supermodules for a supergroup, but, outside of the connected case, they will not necessarily be full onto the category of supermodules for the associated Lie superalgebra.
 We review here some basic facts, referring the reader to \cite{DM99} for a more detailed overview.
 Instead of directly working with supergroups, it will be simpler to work with the equivalent category of Harish-Chandra superpairs.
 We refer the reader to \cite{Gav20} and the references cited therein for a proof of this equivalence.
-A \emph{Harish-Chandra superpair} over $\kk$ is a pair $G = (G_\rd,\fg)$, where $G_\rd$ is an algebraic group over $\kk$, $\fg$ is a Lie superalgebra over $\kk$, \begin{itemize} \item $\fg_0$ is the Lie algebra of $G$, \item $G_\rd$ acts algebraically on $\fg$ by $\kk$-linear transformations, and \item the differential of the action of $G_\rd$ on $\fg$ coincides with the action of $\fg_0$ on $\fg$ via the superbracket. \end{itemize} Suppose $G = (G_\rd,\fg)$ is a Harish-Chandra superpair.
+A \emph{Harish-Chandra superpair} over $\kk$ is a pair $G = (G_\rd,\fg)$, where $G_\rd$ is an algebraic group over $\kk$, $\fg$ is a Lie superalgebra over $\kk$, \begin{itemize} \item $\fg_0$ is the Lie algebra of $G_\rd$, \item $G_\rd$ acts algebraically on $\fg$ by $\kk$-linear transformations, and \item the differential of the action of $G_\rd$ on $\fg$ coincides with the action of $\fg_0$ on $\fg$ via the superbracket. \end{itemize} Suppose $G = (G_\rd,\fg)$ is a Harish-Chandra superpair.
 A $G$-supermodule is a $\kk$-supermodule $V$ that is both a $G_\rd$-supermodule and a $\fg$-supermodule, and such that the differential of the action of $G_\rd$ coincides with the action of $\fg_0$.
 The finite-dimensional $G$-supermodules form a monoidal supercategory, which we denote by $G\smod_\kk$.

 For $G$-supermodules $V$ and $W$, we have

 If $G_\rd$ is connected, then $\Hom_{\fg_0}(V,W) = \Hom_{G_\rd}(V,W)$, and so $\Hom_G(V,W) = \Hom_\fg(V,W)$.
 In this case, the forgetful superfunctor $G\smod_\kk \to \fg\smod_\kk$ is full and faithful.
 On the other hand, if $\fg_1 = 0$, so that we are working in the purely even setting, then the forgetful functor $G\md_\kk \to G_\rd\md_\kk$ is full and faithful.
 (In fact, it is an equivalence of categories.)
 In this case, we will often identity $G$ and $G_\rd$.